SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>

 Note here serveral IPs and port.
-In this example 104.154.54.154 is the external IP to use,  This can also be seen from the google cloud console:
+In this example 104.154.54.154 is the external Public IP to use.
+This can also be seen from the google cloud console:

 ![alt text](/images/google_container_loadbalancer.png "GKE Load Balancer")